-24% (2021: 16%) of sales were generated via contracts in Europe.
+23% (2022: 24%) of sales were generated via contracts in Europe.

-The risks and opportunities for the business lie in existing long term Framework Contracts coming up for renewal, and Frameworks not currently held coming out for negotiation.
-However, this is very much mitigated for 22/23 as the vast majority of Utility Framework negotiations were completed during previous years.
+The risks and opportunities for the business lie in existing long term Framework Contracts coming up for renewal and Framework Contracts not currently held coming out for negotiation.
+However, this is very much mitigated for 23/24 as the vast majority of Utility Framework negotiations were completed during previous years.

-Our sales predictions for 2022/23 are projected to be 24% higher than the previous year, predominantly due to the improving picture as our sector continues its return to normality, and we head into the busier middle period of our regulated (OFWAT) spending cycle.
+Our sales projections for the year ending 31 March 2024 are 39% higher than the previous year as activity continues to improve during the busier middle period of our regulated (OFWAT) spending cycle.

-Overheads and cost of sales remain under tight control by way of a rigorous suite of KPIs, and our IMPROVEMENT initiative continues to provide the platform for the whole team (UK and India) to come up with the ideas we use to improve how efficiently and effectively we run our business.
+Overheads and cost of sales remain under tight control by way of a rigorous suite of KPI's, and our IMPROVEMENT initiative continues to provide the platform for the whole team (UK and India) to come up with the ideas we use to improve how efficiently and effectively we run our business.

-Having secured long term Frameworks, the key future development for us all is to deliver continued improvements in world class service to our customers in the most effective and efficient way possible.
+Having secured long term Frameworks, the key future development for us is to deliver continued improvements in world class service to our customers in the most effective and efficient way possible.